 Public Health Agency of Canada Wastewater Working Groups and Meetings

-The Public Health Agency of Canada is leading working groups and meetings related to wastewater surveillance for COVID-19 to discuss sampling and laboratory methods, data models and modelling and public health action and response.
-There are currently four working groups and meetings are held weekly or bi-weekly.
+The Public Health Agency of Canada is leading working groups and meetings related to wastewater surveillance for COVID-19 to discuss sampling, laboratory methods, data models, modelling and public health action and response.
+There are currently four working groups and meetings held regularly:

 SARS-CoV-2 Variants of Concern in Wastewater